██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Pillars of Creation

 The Eagle Nebula, Messier 16, is one of the most celebrated objects in all of astronomy — and its innermost jewel, the Pillars of Creation, became perhaps the single most famous astronomical image ever taken when the Hubble Space Telescope first photographed them in 1995.
-My ground-based SHO rendition stands proudly alongside, revealing the extraordinary structure of these molecular towers in teal and gold narrowband light from Western Australia.
+My rendition reveals the extraordinary structure of these molecular towers in teal and gold narrowband light from Western Australia.

 Located 7,000 light-years away in Serpens, the hot O-type stars of embedded cluster NGC 6611 have cleared much of the surrounding gas, but dense columns of molecular material have resisted the onslaught — these are the Pillars of Creation.
 The tallest pillar extends roughly 4 light-years from base to tip.
 The pillars are classic Evaporating Gaseous Globules (EGGs), with finger-like protrusions at their tips being potential sites of new star formation protected within the molecular cloud interior.
 The pillar surfaces glow with a thin ionisation front where radiation is actively boiling molecular gas away over millions of years.